willy-b/tiny-GIN-for-WNV/README.md

 The dataset is from 2006, but see also the 2021 paper "Targeting the protease of West Nile virus" ( Voss and Nitsche 2021 , https://pmc.ncbi.nlm.nih.gov/articles/PMC8372202/ ) for a review of why the NS2bNS3 proteinase is still a promising target for WNV antivirals.

 We can put that into OGB format for consistency and test a similar tiny Graph Isomorphism Network (GIN) on it.
+More datasets are coming as AID 577 only has 119 active molecules - see https://github.com/willy-b/tiny-GIN-for-WNV/pull/14 for incoming support of AID 588689 ( https://pubchem.ncbi.nlm.nih.gov/bioassay/588689 ) which has over 1000 active molecules (that inhibit the flavivirus genome capping enzyme).

-NOTE THERE IS NO COMPETITION ASSOCIATED WITH THIS DATASET THAT I AM AWARE OF, THIS IS JUST FOR INTEREST IN THE PROBLEM UNLIKE THE OGBG-MOLHIV REPO.
+NOTE THERE ARE NO COMPETITIONS ASSOCIATED WITH THESE DATASETS THAT I AM AWARE OF, THIS IS JUST FOR INTEREST IN THE PROBLEM UNLIKE THE OGBG-MOLHIV REPO.

 # Trying it out